 6.52.1 Applicability to Language

-The vulnerability exists in Ada since pragma Suppress() permits explicit suppression of language-defined checks on a unit-by-unit basis or on partitions or programs as a whole.
+The vulnerability as described in ISO/IEC 24772-1 clause 6.52 applies to Ada since pragma Suppress() permits explicit suppression of language-defined checks on a unit-by-unit basis or on partitions or programs as a whole.
 (The language-defined default, however, is to perform the runtime checks that prevent the runtime vulnerabilities.)
 Pragma Suppress can suppress all language-defined checks or 12 individual categories of checks (see subclause 11.5 of ISO/IEC 8652).

 6.52.2 Guidance to Language Users

-Follow the mitigation mechanisms of subclause 6.52.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.52.5 of ISO/IEC 24772-1:2019.

 6.53 Provision of Inherently Unsafe Operations [SKL]